arturadib/botio/README.md

 ## Getting started

 Bot.io depends on [Node.js](https://github.com/joyent/node) and `git`.
 To get started, create a new directory for your Botio files.
-In this directory, bootstrap Github hooks/configuration files, and start the server (replace `arturadib` and `arturadib/pdf.js` by your corresponding user and repo names):
+In this directory, bootstrap Github hooks/configuration files, and start the server (replace `arturadib` and `arturadib/pdf.js` by your corresponding user and repo names, and configure `port` to the desired port number for the Botio server):

 ```bash
 $ npm install -g botio